ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 - In order to reverse a hexdump, you need to redirect the hexdump output to the `xxd -r` command.
 In my case, I named the output file `newfile`
 	- `cat data.txt | xxd -r > newfile`
 - Now that we have rebuilt binary data, use the `file` command to learn more about it
-	- `file `
+	- `file newfile`
-- In my case, it says it's gzip compressed data.
+- I can see that it says it's gzip compressed data.
 Sometimes, these compression tools don't like when files don't have the correct file extensions, so I always rename them before trying to decompress
-	- `mv <rebuilt-filename>`
+	- `mv newfile newfile.gz`
 	- gzip | .gz
 	- tar | .tar
 	- bzip2 | .bz2
 	- 7zip | .7z
 	- zip | .zip
 	- Winrar | .rar
--
+- Each tool has a different way of decompressing/extracting the file
 #### bandit 13 -> 14 - `ssh bandit.labs.overthewire.org -p 2220 -i sshkey.private -l bandit14`
 #### bandit 14 -> 15 - 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo
 #### bandit 15 -> 16 -